What is the Splanchnic Sympathetic Nerve Treatment?

 Besides the treatment described, there generally is no need for further action.
 However, if the pain returns over the years (as the nerves grow back), the treatment can be repeated.

-How should the patient prepare for the procedure?
+How Should the Patient Prepare for the Procedure?

 Rare: Diarrhea – usually lasts for a week, in extremely rare cases can be persistent.

-Extremely rare: Pneumothorax, infection, intercostal neuralgia.
-Not described in the literature but potentially possible: paralysis of the lower body half.
+Not Described in the Literature but Potentially Possible: paralysis of the lower body half.